hackebrot/pytest-cookies/README.rst

 Code of Conduct
 ---------------

-Everyone interacting in the Pytest-Cookies project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.
+Everyone interacting in the Pytest-Cookies project's codebase, issue trackers, chat rooms, and mailing lists is expected to follow the `PyPA Code of Conduct`_.

 License
 -------

-Distributed under the terms of the `MIT`_ license, "pytest-cookies" is free and open source software
+Distributed under the terms of the `MIT`_ license, Pytest-Cookies is free and open source software

 .. _`cookiecutter`: https://github.com/audreyr/cookiecutter